-Renters' Reform Bill: Your guide to the new 'single system of periodic tenancies'
+Renters (Reform) Bill: Your guide to the new system of periodic tenancies

-The Renters' Reform Bill will include a shift to a 'single system of periodic tenancies'.
+The Renters (Reform) Bill proposes a shift to a 'single system of periodic tenancies'.
 Here's what agents and landlords need to know.

 What's the difference between a fixed-term and periodic tenancy agreement?